DataDog/integrations-core/riakcs/README.md

 ### Configuration

-1. Edit the `riakcs.yamld/conf.` file, in the `conf.d/` folder at the root of your Agent's directory.
+1. Edit the `riakcs.yamld/conf.` file, in the `conf.d/` folder at the root of your Agent's configuration directory.
     See the [sample riakcs.d/conf.yaml][2] for all available configuration options:

     ```yaml